ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 determines the source of the asset.
 The remaining 8 bytes of the asset ID can be the nonce provided by the source.

-To create a hash from the nonce, `sp_core::hashing::blake2_64` can be used

 **Steps:**

-* Provide assets registry with either our previously described local asset ID or a multi-location
+* Provide assets registry with either our previously described local asset ID

-* If assets registry receives a multi-location, hash the multilocation to create a new ID

-## Migrate Hard-Coded Assets

-A migration should ensure that asset IDs with balances already stored on chain are not changed and that pre-existing location <-> local ID bindings are respected.

-The data-migration may be handled as follows:

-* Append new storage elements to assets-registry
-  * Add metadata to existing tokens
-  * Create entries for local assets not previously found in assets-registry

-# Quality Assurance

-This section contains notes that may be relevant for QA when inspecting these changes.

 ## Things to Test